 Photocopier/ScannerA photocopier/scanner is available in the library and is operable by the use of your NSID or U of S student card.
 There is a ten cent fee to photocopy, scanning and emailing is free.

-2. Bring the form, together with all books and materials to be placed on Reserve, to the library office staff.
+2. Bring the form, together with any personal copies you wish to place on course reserve, to the library office staff.
 Lists are processed in the order in which they are received.
 Please submit lists as early as possible.